spanceac/pic18-secure-bootloader/README.md

 Thus, there are some TODOs left in the code or some places where macros should have been used instead of hardcoding.

-The UART protocol and flash access functions only support 16bit addresses.
+The UART protocol and flash access functions support firmware sizes up to 16MB.
-So the bootloader in this form would work only for devices that have flash size <=64kB.
-Fortunately it's not very hard to extend support for bigger flash sizes.

 There's no checksum for the UART protocol.
 This is not a security issue though, but a reliability issue.